anesupaul-developer/appcake-rabbitmq-symfony-/README.md

 # REPLICATE THE FOLLOWING STEPS TO HAVE THE APP RUN ON YOUR MACHINE

-##STEP 1: Setup DOCKER
+## STEP 1: Setup DOCKER

-In your terminal run docker compose up -d --build
+	- In your terminal run docker compose up -d --build

 ## STEP 2: RUN YOUR MIGRATIONS AND SEEDERS
-Before running the following commands make sure ac_container_mysql is up and running and test mysql connection and manage to run the command CREATE DATASE appcake
+Before running the following commands make sure ac_container_mysql is up and running and test mysql connection and manage to run the command CREATE DATABASE appcake

 In your terminal run
-	- docker compose exec php bin/console doctrine:migrations:migrate
+	- docker compose exec php bin/console doctrine:migrations:migrate # To create tables news and users
-	- docker compose exec php bin/console seed:users
+	- docker compose exec php bin/console seed:users # Check file app/src/Commands/SeedUsersCommand
-	- Optionally to start seeing data you can run (docker compose exec php bin/console seed:news)
+	- Optionally to start seeing data you can run (docker compose exec php bin/console seed:news)  # Check file app/src/Commands/SeedNewsCommand

 - now in your browser visit you http;//localhost:8080. (you can check your nginx point inside docker desktop on your nginx-container)
+- Login with details obtained form the SeedNewsCommand